PC-FX/pcfx.github.io/README.md

-PCBox
+PC-FX
 =====

-PCBox is a PC emulator focused on accuracy and hardware preservation above all else.
+PC-FX is a PC emulator focused on accuracy and hardware preservation above all else.
-PCBox is based on the 86Box emulator.
+PC-FX is based on the 86Box/PCBox emulator.

 Our source code repository is at [https://github.com/PCBox/PCBox](https://github.com/PCBox/PCBox)

-Features over 86Box
+Features over 86Box/PCBox
 ===================
 - Pentium 3 emulation (including SSE)
 - (Planned) Athlon emulation